ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Epistemology: Perception Only

-Charvaka recognized only pratyaksha (direct perception) as a valid source of knowledge.
-They rejected:
+Charvaka recognised only pratyaksha (direct perception) as a valid source of knowledge and rejected:

 - Upamana (comparison) and Arthapatti (postulation)